Table of Contents

 Product package contents

-In addition to the printer itself, several other items are included standard as shown in the collage above: one or more TRILAB PrintPad pads, filament or flush cut pliers, a nozzle tightening spanner, a spatula to separate printouts , a PrintPad IPA container, the DeltaControl display and an external power supply.
+In addition to the printer itself, several other items are included standard as shown in the collage above: one or more TRILAB PrintPad pads, pliers, a nozzle tightening spanner, a spatula to separate printouts, an IPA container for cleaning the PrintPad, the DeltaControl display and an external power supply.
 One or more spools of filament (typically one of PLA material) is also included.

 How to operate your printer